teaglu/dnsalias/README.md

 If the string property `zone` is not present, then the product will assume that the zone to be updated is the one immediately containing the name, and the name will be interpreted as the single segment to be updated.

+## Example Full Configuration File in JSON

+The example configuration is for an example domain hosted in Digital Ocean, but where the DNS records are controlled by IT operations in an AWS account using Route53.
+The job monitors the A addresses reported by the Digigal Ocean nameservers, and replicates the apex record to the apex of the Route53 zone.

+Since the job is running as a container in ECS, it can be given a role that has the necessary permissions to update DNS records.

+    {
+        "alerts": {
+            "type": "smtp",
+            "host": "smtp.contoso.com",
+            "username": "dnsalias",
+            "password": "hunter2",
+            "from": "DNS Alias Job <dnsalias@contoso.com>",
+            "to": [
+                "Super User <suser@contoso.com>"
+            ]
+        },
+        "providers": {
+            "client1": {
+                "type": "route53",
+                "region": "us-east-1"
+            }
+        },
+        "aliases": {
+            "client1-apex": {
+                "source": {
+                    "name": "contoso.com",
+                    "servers": [
+                        "ns1.digitalocean.com",
+                        "ns2.digitalocean.com"
+                    ]
+                },
+                "destination": {
+                    "name": "",
+                    "zone": "contoso.com"
+                },
+                "provider": "client1"
+            }
+        }
+    }